 The occurrence of external surges in the North Sea basin is strongly coupled to storm systems in the North Atlantic.
 Although the process of the physical meteo-oceanic coupling is not within the scope of this work, it will be important to correlate the observations from the tide gauge data to general weather patterns.
-To briefly repeat meteorological conditions in a context of surge generation, the European weather situations during the beginning of the observed external surges are assembled first.
+To briefly repeat meteorological conditions in a context of

+- 370 surge generation, the European weather situations during the beginning of the observed external surges (DataSet1+DataSet2) are assembled first.
 The European weather situations were originally defined by Hess and Brezowski (1977) and determined by Werner and Gerstengarbe (2010) for the duration from 1881 to 2009.
 From 2010 onwards, the records from German Meteorological Service (2021) are used.
-The Agency for Roads, Bridges and Waters Hamburg (2012) found 61 of the 73 external surges of Dataset1 to occur during four weather situations (WZ: western situation cyclonic, WA: western situation anticyclonic, SWA: southwestern situation anticyclonic, BM: high pressure bridge Central Europe).

-The characterisation of external surges with respect to low pressure cells can be summarized from Werner and Gerstengarbe (2010) as follows:

-- WZ: Single disturbances with high-pressure cells in between travel from Ireland over the British Isles, North and Baltic Sea towards Eastern Europe.
-The driving low-pressure cells is located north of 60° N. - WA: The central low-pressure cell is often located north of 65° N with single disturbances travelling from west of Scotland over Scandinavia towards the Baltic. - SWA: A low-pressure system is mostly located over the middle of the North Atlantic and the western Norwegian Sea.
-Single disturbances travel to the northeast. - BM: A high-pressure bridge between the Azores and Eastern Europe with an eastward directed frontal zone north of it and single disturbances travelling eastwards.
+The Agency for Roads, Bridges and Waters Hamburg (2012) found 61 of the 73 external surges of Dataset-1 to occur during four weather situations (WZ: western situation cyclonic, WA: western situation - 375 anticyclonic, SWA: south-western situation anticyclonic, BM: high pressure bridge Central Europe).
+The characterisationstics of external surges with respect to low pressure cells of the weather situations-can be summarized from Werner and Gerstengarbe (2010) as follows-with respect to low pressure cells: - WZ: ÷Single disturbances with high-pressure cells in between travel from Ireland over the British Isles, North and Baltic Sea towards Eastern Europe.
+The driving low-pressure cells is located north of 60° N. - 380 WA: The central low-pressure cell is often located north of 65° N with single disturbances travelling from west of Scotland over Scandinavia towards the Baltic. - SWA: LA low-pressure system is mostly located over the middle of the North Atlantic and the western Norwegian Sea.
+Single disturbances travel to the northeast. - NWZ: Extensive low pressure area over Scotland, the Norwegian Sea and Scandinavia with single disturbances travelling over the British Isles towards eastern Central Europe. - BM: A high-pressure bridge between the Azores and Eastern Europe with an eastward directed frontal zone north of it and single disturbances travelling eastwards.

-In the analysis of DataSet2, an additional weather situation is identified that correlates with an increased number of external surges (NWZ, north-western situation cyclonic) and has the following characteristics:
+In the analysis of DataSet2, an additional weather situation is identified, that correlates with an increased number of external surges (NWZ, north-western situation cyclonic) and has the following characteristics:

-• NWZ: Extensive low-pressure area over Scotland, the Norwegian Sea and Scandinavia with single disturbances travelling over the British Isles towards eastern Central Europe.
+390 • NWZ: Extensive low-pressure area over Scotland, the Norwegian Sea and Scandinavia with single disturbances travelling over the British Isles towards eastern Central Europe.